 - 2.1 This Agreement shall in no way affect the rights and obligations of the Administrations arising from the Constitution and Convention of the International Telecommunication Union (ITU), the administrative Regulations and Agreements concluded within the framework of the ITU as well as other pertinent inter-governmental agreements. - 2.2 Administrations shall assign frequencies exclusively in accordance with the provisions of this Agreement.
-If co-ordination is required, it shall be done prior to the putting into operation of the radio station affected. - 2.3 If necessary, the Administrations may agree on provisions that are different from or supplementary to the provisions of this Agreement, which, however, must not adversely affect Administrations that are not concerned. - 2.4 The Fixed and Land Mobile Services which do not come under the responsibility of the Administrations or which usage is restricted for national defence purposes or for which information is not available due to security reasons shall not be governed by the provisions of this Agreement unless otherwise provided for. - 2.5 In the case of the Land Mobile Service the effective radiated power and the effective antenna height of stations shall be chosen so that their range is confined to the area to be covered.
+If co-ordination is required, it shall be done prior to the putting into operation of the radio station affected. - 2.3 If necessary, the Administrations may agree on provisions that are different from or supplementary to the provisions of this Agreement, which, however, must not adversely affect Administrations that are not concerned. - 2.4 The Fixed and Land Mobile Services where administrations may not or can not give information on the use, for example where the services are different or do not come under the responsibility of the Administrations or where the usage is restricted for national defence purposes or for services where information is not available shall not be governed by the provisions of this Agreement unless otherwise provided for. - 2.5 In the case of the Land Mobile Service the effective radiated power and the effective antenna height of stations shall be chosen so that their range is confined to the area to be covered.
 Excessive antenna heights and transmitter outputs shall be avoided by using several locations and low effective antenna heights.
 Directional antennas shall be used in order to minimise the potential of interference to the neighbouring country.
 The maximum cross-border ranges of harmful interference for frequencies requiring co-ordination are given in Annex 1. - 2.6 The effective radiated power and the antenna height of stations in the Fixed Service shall be chosen according to the radio links lengths and the required quality of service.
 Excessive antenna heights, excessive transmitter outputs and too low antenna directivities shall be avoided in order to minimise the potential of interference to the country affected.